NREL/OpenStudio-server/README.md

 ### Final Changes
 - Before creating the AMI do these last on both systems
+  + Make sure the the default use is unlocked
   + Remove authorized keys (this will prevent you from logging in again, do this last)
+  + Clear out the various logs
+  + Remove unneeded files that are in the mounted folders

 ```sh
 sudo usermod -U ubuntu